quiver-team/quiver-feature/README.md

 --------------------------------------------------------------------------------

-Quiver-Feature is a RDMA-based high performance **distributed feature collection component** for **training GNN models on extreme large graphs**, It is built on [Quiver](https://github.com/quiver-team/torch-quiver) and has several novel features:
+Quiver-Feature is a RDMA-based high performance **distributed feature collection component** for **training GNN models on extremely large graphs**, It is built on [Quiver](https://github.com/quiver-team/torch-quiver) and has several novel features:

 1. **High Performance**: Quiver-Feature has **5-10x throughput performance** over feature collection solutions in existing GNN systems such as [DGL](https://github.com/dmlc/dgl) and [PyG](https://github.com/pyg-team/pytorch_geometric).